-Figure 33: Document uploader
+Figure 34: Document uploader

 The document uploader opens in a new browser window and allows upload of multiple files into the currently selected folder.
-Files may be added to the selection by 'drag & drop' or by using the 🔄 file selection dialog.
+Files may be added to the selection by 'drag & drop' or by using the file selection dialog.
 You may change the name of each file, add a description or change the document type (MIME type).
-Click the 🔊 icon to start the file upload process.
+Click the file upload process.

-9.5.3 BSCW Desktop client
+13.5.3 BSCW Desktop client